spsdco/notes/README.md

 Springseed is the simple and easy way to take your notes.

+# Binaries

+A fairly up-to-date build is available [here](http://assets.apertron.net/springseed.zip).

+1. Extract springseed.zip into its own directory.
+2. `./run.sh` **should** download atom-shell, extract it, then run the app.

+If there are any issues, please don't hesitate to submit a bug report.

 ## Building this code

 Springseed is now based on the awesome work of the people at GitHub and as